-If you want a better alternative, call us.
-We have a galvanized powder coated steel post and rail fence that will last ten times longer.
-877-306-4024.
+We created a better alternative called Steel Board Fence.
+It’s a galvanized powder coated steel post and rail fence that will last ten times longer.
+Call us for a quote: 877-306-4024.

 - Lack of Strength.
 Wood fences are typically not strong enough to contain horses.
 If the horse pushes hard enough or runs into the fence, the rails will break and allow for easy escape.
 Often, a double row of fencing is used in fencing sections along roadways to prevent the horse from running into the road.